ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### How to list registered descriptors and watched key prefixes

-You can list registered descriptors, and NB-watched key prefixes using the [KV Scheduler Dump REST API](../api/api-kvs.md#dump):
+You can list registered descriptors, and NB-watched key prefixes using [GET /scheduler/dump](../api/api-kvs.md#dump):

 ```json
 curl -X GET http://localhost:9191/scheduler/dump